microsoft/pxt-adafruit/olddocs/js/lessons/screen-wipe/activity.md

 # screen wipe activity

-Clear the screen by pressing buttons on the BBC micro:bit.
+Clear the screen by pressing buttons on the @boardname@.

 ### ~avatar avatar

-This activity will teach how to clear the screen by pressing button ``A`` on the BBC micro:bit.
+This activity will teach how to clear the screen by pressing button ``A`` on the @boardname@.

 ### ~